There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Check your eligibility now and find out if you can secure a lower-interest deal – Check Your Finance Eligibility Now.

 If you’re considering car finance, you might be wondering what credit score you need to get approved.
-The truth is, there’s no single minimum score, as lenders consider multiple factors beyond just your credit rating.
+The truth is, there’s no single minimum score, as finance partners consider multiple factors beyond just your credit rating.

 However, understanding how credit scores impact car finance can help you increase your chances of approval and secure a better interest rate.
 This guide explains: